Labour rights in New Zealand: Common law

 The second major source of New Zealand labour law is found in the common law (principles developed by Courts, judiciary, and Tribunals).
 In the case of conflict between the common and legislation, legislation takes priority.
 However, there have been a number of landmark decisions in NZ employment law.

 In 2003, New Zealand decriminalised sex work with the introduction of the Prostitution Reform Act 2003.
 Following this, in DML v Montgomery and M & T Enterprises Ltd the plaintiff alleged that the owner of a brothel at which she worked had sexually harassed her, causing humiliation, loss of dignity, and injury to her feelings.
-The Human Rights Review Tribunal found in her favor and awarded the plaintiff NZD $25,000; issued a declaration and a restraining order (to prevent a continuing breach); and ordered that the brothel's management staff undergo training to understand why sexual harassment is unacceptable.
+The Human Rights Review Tribunal found in her favour and awarded the plaintiff NZD $25,000; issued a declaration and a restraining order (to prevent a continuing breach); and ordered that the brothel's management staff undergo training to understand why sexual harassment is unacceptable.

 In Talleys Fisheries Ltd v Lewis the New Zealand High Court found that a female employee had been the victim of gender-discrimination where her major employer Talleys Fisheries had segregated women into work which was paid less than a substantially similar position which was performed by men.

 In Ministry of Health v Atkinson and Ors, parents who were caring for family members with disabilities challenged the Ministry of Health's policy of not paying them as discrimination by reason of family status.
 The tribunal agreed that it was discriminatory and that it could not be justified under section 5 of the NZBORA.